venturadan/startup/note.md

 	did Lee's "what to delete so I'm not charged later" post make it into the instructions somewhere?

-Instruction
+**Instruction question/notes**
-AWS
+1. AWS
 	what is TLD (for click server)?
-Console
+2. Console
 	is it tracert(which doesn't work on my Mac terminal) or traceroute (which does)?

-To Do (is there an assignment list?)
+**To Do**
-	create personal AWS account
+	1. create personal AWS account?
-	Do GitHub assignment
+	2. Do GitHub assignment
-	Install VS Code
+	3. Install VS Code
-	Startup Repo stuff in GitHub
+	4. Startup Repo stuff in GitHub
-	Get a CodePen account and do the assignment
+	5. Get a CodePen account and do the assignment
-	Come up with startup idea and do spec assignment something super simple the first time, just to do it and understand it codenames (probably too hard)
+	6. Come up with startup idea and do spec assignment something super simple the first time, just to do it and understand it codenames (probably too hard) some simple CC thing?
-		some simple CC thing?
+	7. Go back over instruction and edit typos
-	Go back over instruction and edit typos
+	8. Next batch of questions to Lee(/Mark?)
-	Next batch of questions to Lee(/Mark?)
+	9. buy a domain name
-	buy a domain name
+	10. register it with DNS
-	register it with DNS
+	11. update Caddyfile
-	update Caddyfile
+	12. organize this file